Automatically generating Fukaya categories and computing quantum cohomology

 \begin{proof}[Proof of Corollary \ref{coreHMSCY}] The category $D^b_{dg}(Coh(Y))$ is homologically smooth by a theorem of Lunts \cite{Lunts:2010aa}, and smoothness is a Morita invariant notion (see Proposition \ref{smoothmorita}).
 Since $\mathcal{A}$ is quasi-isomorphic to a category which split-generates $D^b_{dg}(Coh(Y))$, or in other words Morita equivalent to $D^b_{dg}(Coh(Y))$, it follows that $\mathcal{A}$ is non-empty and homologically smooth.
 Hence, it satisfies the hypotheses of Theorem \ref{thm:mainCY}. \end{proof}

 \begin{rem} The main Theorem of \cite{Perutz:2015aa} further requires the mirror $Y$ to have `maximally unipotent monodromy.'
-Corollary \ref{coreHMSCY} places no such restrictions on $Y$, so seems to apply in a more general setting (or at least one no longer needs to check such a property).
-However, a posteriori, as observed in \cite{Perutz:2015aa}, maximally unipotent monodromy of $Y$ is a consequence of any homological mirror equivalence in the Calabi-Yau setting over Novikov fields: because the top quantum product $[\omega]^{\star n} = 1 + O(q) \neq 0$, an HMS equivalence guarantees that the mirror to $[\omega]$ in the cohomology of polyvectorfields on $Y$ must have non-vanishing top power.
-The results of \cite{Perutz:2015aa} imply that under homological mirror hypotheses involving the relative Fukaya category, the symplectic form $[\omega]$ is automatically mirror to the Kodaira-Spencer class $KS(q \partial q)$; hence $KS(q\partial q)^{\wedge n} \neq 0$, which is a form of maximal unipotence of $Y$.
+Corollary \ref{coreHMSCY}, which places no such restrictions on $Y$, removes the need to check such a property and would seem to apply to a more general class of $Y$.
+On the other hand, as observed in \cite{Perutz:2015aa}, maximally unipotent monodromy of $Y$ is an a posteriori consequence of any homological mirror equivalence in the Calabi-Yau setting over Novikov fields: because the top quantum product $[\omega]^{\star n} = 1 + O(q) \neq 0$, an HMS equivalence guarantees that the mirror to $[\omega]$ in the cohomology of polyvectorfields on $Y$ must have non-vanishing top power.
+The results of \cite{Perutz:2015aa} imply that, under homological mirror hypotheses involving the relative Fukaya category, the symplectic form $[\omega]$ is automatically mirror to the Kodaira-Spencer class $KS(q \partial q)$; hence $KS(q\partial q)^{\wedge n} \neq 0$, which is a form of maximal unipotence of $Y$.